 What Starbucks does poorly

 Lots of stuff is wasted at a Starbucks.
 I have witnessed numerous people walk from the pickup counter to the trash and throw away the lid.
 They put a lid on every drink.
 Even when I order an iced coffee.
-In Edmond, as the barista was about to put the lid on, I said "I don't need a lid".
+Once in Oklahoma, as the barista was about to put a lid on my coffee, I said "I don't need a lid".
 She stated that she had to put a lid on it.
 I mentioned it was an iced drink.
 She tried to convince me that the coffee was very hot when she put it in the cup, therefore a lid.
 I pointed out that there was now ice floating in the cup - that coffee had apparently cooled off quite a bit and I was only transporting that cup of coffee about 4 feet to a table.
 She was insistent - that cup had to have a lid on it.
 This also happened in Manhattan when I ordered an Iced Coffee.
 This barista argued that he couldn't let a drink leave the counter without a lid.
 I asked him if he really thought I might hurt myself on an ice cube.
 He indignantly took off the lid and threw it in the trash.
 That lid provided no value to the company, the consumer, or society; and it defied any thought of "Environmental Stewardship".

 Now a lid on a coffee that is to go makes sense.
 Let me explain why a lid on every drink is ridiculous.
 For coffee consumed in the store, the lifespan of the lid is about 4 seconds.
-It lives its entire useful life from being put on the coffee until I take it off within a few feet at the fixins counter.
+It lives its entire useful life from being put on the coffee until I take it off at the fixins counter.
 But look what that lid has gone through: raw materials shipped to a manufacturing plant, the manufacturing process, transportation to a storage facility, storage in a warehouse, shipped to individual Starbucks locations, checked in and stored in the retail store, set out in columns at the coffee prep area.
 Then it lives its entire 4 second life.
 Then removed and put in the trash, bagged up and set out for pickup, pickup by the local community garbage collectors, and, finally, shipped to a landfill where it languishes for decades.
 It doesn't seem worth the effort, expense, materials, personnel, and hassle for such a short useful life.
 In a sense, it never had a useful life - there was never any need for me to have my coffee covered while I walk 4-8 feet.
 I am amazed at how many perfectly good lids I see inside every trash can in every Starbucks I've been in.